-At this school, the internet connection is provided by LGfL TRUSTnet.
-This means we have a dedicated and secure, schoolsafe connection that is protected with firewalls and multiple layers of security, including a web filtering system called WebScreen, which is made specifically to protect children in schools.
+At this school, the internet connection is provided by LGfL.
+This means we have a dedicated and secure, schoolsafe connection that is protected with firewalls and multiple layers of security, including a web filtering system called WebScreen 3, which is made specifically to protect children in schools.
 You can read more about why this system is appropriate on the UK Safer Internet Centre's appropriate filtering submission pages here.

-These are the three types of appropriate monitoring identified by the Safer Internet Centre:
+There are three types of appropriate monitoring identified by the Safer Internet Centre.
+These are: